ArashPartow/math-parser-benchmark-project/trunk/exprtk/readme.txt

     parser.compile("1 + sin(30)",expression);

-In the above example, the custom 'sin' function is registered with the symbol_table using the method 'add_reserved_function'.
+In the example above, the custom 'sin' function is registered with the symbol_table using the method 'add_reserved_function'.
 This is done so as to bypass the checks for reserved words that are carried out on the provided symbol names when calling the standard 'add_function' method.